mantle-labs/mantle-lib/csharp-client/docs/UsersApi.md

-# mantle.lib.Mantle.lib.UsersApi
+# mantle.lib.Api.UsersApi

-All URIs are relative to *http://api.mantleblockchain.com*
+All URIs are relative to *http://localhost:5000/*

 Method | HTTP request | Description
 ------------- | ------------- | -------------